erikedin/Nona.jl/ISSUES.md

 - Code comments
 - Replace "ny Hamming" with a switch command
 - Hamming can keep track of the best words currently known
+- Niancat: Problems with guesses with ÅÄÖ letters
+- Keep state of current game, so it can be continued
+- State should be base64-encoded to avoid accidental reveals

 # Fixed
 - FileDictionary should take an AbstractString